What will you need?

 Greenlines Stocked Installation Tools

-Our 1.2kg mallets cater to all your stake bashing needs.
-The dead blow allows you to knock all your stakes in without damaging them.
-It also allows you to tap your edging down to your desired height once it’s all fixed together.
+Our 1.2kg rubber mallets cater to your stake bashing needs.
+It also allows you to tap your metal garden edging down to your desired height once it’s all fixed together.

 This clamp is used for both connector pieces and stakes.
 Simply adjust the end cap to leave approximately 10mm gap between the end plates.
 Then clamp the edging.
 It works best when the clamp is extremely tight.
 This leaves little room for the connector plates to slide around while you’re fixing them, and makes piloting the screw incredibly easy.
 If it’s a bit loose, take it off and tighten it before use.